daveo-8/farcaster/README.md

 ---------------------------------------------------------------------

 ## Testing ##
 Vitest and c8 for testing frontend JS and TS.
+Pytest and pytest-cov for testing backend python.

 ### Test Command ###
-Run the test with command `make test`
+JS/TS Frontend Testing: `make frontend-test`
+Python Backend Testing: `make backend-test`

-If there is an error, try manually installing vitest and c8 again with `npm install --save-dev vitest c8`
+If there is an error for frontend, try manually installing vitest and c8 again with `npm install --save-dev vitest c8`

 ### Test File Locations ###
-JS/TS located in `tests/`
+Javascript, typescript, and python test files are located in `tests/`.
+This is where to write new tests.